jaanga/gestification/work-in-hand/phalanges/readme.md

 * r5 added
 * Hybrid solution:
 	* Finger tips move independently from the palm and finger bases
-	* Finger bases and palm are children of hand3D. finger tips are their own obects
+	* Finger bases and palm are children of hand3D. finger tips are their own objects
 * Pitch and yaw are good.
 Roll works to about half way over.
 * When five fingers are visible, motions are good and there not much jumpiness
 * After five fingers have been seen: